 6. Understand Your Partner’s Motivations

-Similarly, if you’ve only heard your partner’s stance and none of the rationale behind it, you likely don’t have enough information to navigate the conflict.
+Similarly, if you’ve only heard your partner’s stance and none of the rationale behind it, you likely don’t have enough information to navigate the conversation appropriately.

 "Each of these problems has solutions — as long as you clearly understand what’s in the way,” Tessina says.
 “The key to working out agreements about having children is to understand each other.
 Instead of reacting to each other, seek to understand your partner’s point of view, and to express your own feelings and thoughts.”
 Of course, their concerns might not be as easily addressed as these, but any conversation goes smoother when the other party feels heard.